guoguo12/cs61b/content.md

     * Clarification: Git is the name of the version control software.
 It's free and open source.
 GitHub is a company that hosts Git repositories (repos).
 You can use it as a central Git server for your projects.
 * How to fix common Git problems: [link](http://ohshitgit.com/).

-*More content will appear here as the course progresses.*

 <!--

 ### Asymptotics